Yankees vs. Marlins Player Props Betting Odds

 Torres Stats

-- Torres has recorded at least one hit in 10 straight games.
-In his last 10 games he is hitting .436 with four doubles, two home runs, six walks and five RBI.
+- Torres will look for his 12th straight game with a hit in this matchup.
+During his last 10 outings he is batting .436 with three doubles, two home runs, six walks and four RBI.

 Torres Recent Games